 For the next 9 months we mostly retreated to the Williams Family Farm in N.W.
 Georgia, just outside of Atlanta.
 It was kind of a reflection / decompression period.
 We both knew that we would eventually plan to re-emerge in the restaurant market.
 It would have to be just right and the timing perfect.
 During the downtime, Michael wanted to go on a quest.
 He wanted to go back to where he started and experience firsthand the current trends in the big city food industry.
 He interviewed with many, and took on a position at one of Atlanta's hottest new Midtown restaurants.
 As a chef himself, Michael's experience has mostly been in the kitchen or in an operator capacity.
 Wanting to fully grasp what current dining out customers were looking for in their restaurant visits and what employees were “really” experiencing on their end, he accepted a position of server.
 Michael was methodical in his decision, as his goal was to not only learn or let’s say" refresh" himself with current customer trends, preferences, and palate choices, but to also allow him to reconnect with the entire team of a restaurant.
 This position allowed him to do just that, but from a different perspective other than that of an owner / operator.
 We all know that teammates at any job will speak and behave more freely with their peers than they will with their superiors.
 Not only was he able to experience the hourly workers struggles, but to also get a fair evaluation of how new management / owner teams were structured and accepted.
 Michael’s departure from the Atlanta establishment was bittersweet.
 He values and misses all of the friendships he made with the team he worked with in Atlanta, but considers his decision to jump back into the non-management or chef ranks at a restaurant for 8 months to be some of the most invaluable knowledge that he could obtain as a past / future restaurant owner himself.

 After a few more meetings and discussions with the Kerr Family and thinking of how we personally wanted to grow into our mid-life, we made the decision to accept the proposal.
 We immediately felt a warm comfort knowing that we would once again be a big part of the Avonlea family, not only as dealers, but as the proud new owner operators of the restaurant space.
 It seems we have come full circle.
-After the amazing journey we have had as restaurant owners, and returning almost 15 years to the day of our humble beginnings, what could be more appropriate than to name our new place to gather for great food, friends, family, and fun...”Full Circle”.
+After the amazing journey we have had as restaurant owners, and returning almost 15 years to the day of our humble beginnings to the same location, what could be more appropriate than to name our new place to gather for great food, friends, family, and fun...”Full Circle” Eatery.